nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 #### 3.2.3 Update (Replace)
 The complete document gets replaced with a newer version.

-Changes to DID documents can only be accepted if the update is signed with current controller authentication key:
+Changes to DID documents can only be accepted if the update is signed with a current controller authentication key:

 - a key referenced from the `authentication` section of the latest DID document version.
 - a key referenced from the `authentication` section of a controller.
 One of the entries in the `controller` field MAY refer to a different DID Document.